 To do all this, and much more, The Office of the Dean of Students and Student Conduct needs your support—every gift matters.

 To contribute to these awards please contact the Office of Advancement & Development and download, complete and mail your tax-deductible contribution to the Tuskegee University Office of Advancement and Development.

 Food insecurity is when a person lacks access to nutritious, affordable food.
 As report by researchers in higher education about one-third of college students experience food insecurity.

 In response to those findings university officials, including Ms. Tameka Harper, MPA, Dean of Students, Department of Social Work and Ms. Kiyana Porter, Junior Political Science student began the establishment of the Tiger’s Den the food pantry.
 Ms. Porter was one of the main students advocating for the food pantry’s creation.
-After advocating for the pantry for more than a year and a half, Porter is now the student manager of the pantry, who is responsible for training volunteers.
+After advocating for the pantry for more than a year and a half, Porter is now the student manager of the pantry, who is responsible for training volunteers and assisting with the daily operations.
 She will remain on a subcommittee, along with three university faculty members and administrators to maintain the pantry.